themanyone/whisper_dictation/README.md

 Mimic3.
 If you install [mimic3](https://github.com/MycroftAI/mimic3) as a service, he will speak answers out loud.
 Follow the [instructions for setting up mimi3 as a server](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#web-server).
 The `mimic3-server` is already lightening-fast on CPU.
 Do not bother with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12.1 and won't compile with nvcc12...
 It just hogs all of VRAM and provides no noticeable speedup anyway.
 Regular `onnxruntime` works fine with mimic3.

+You can also download other voices for mimic3 with `mimic3-download`, if you prefer.

 ## Bonus apps.

 `whisper_client.py`: A client version.
 Instead of loading up the language model for speech recognition.
-This one will connect to any [Whisper Jax server](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py) running on the machine, the local network, or the internet.
-Edit it and change the location.
+The client connects to any [Whisper Jax server](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py) running on the machine, the local network, or the internet.
+Edit `whisper_client.py` to configure the server location.
 This makes dictation available even on budget laptops.
 You might also find that, although it starts instantly, it is noticeably slower to operate.
-This is because the server uses extra resoures to handle multiple clients, which really aren't necessary for one user.
+This is because the server uses extra resoures to handle multiple clients, resources which really aren't necessary for one user.
 You can edit the server configuration to speed it up quite a bit.
 Make it use the "openai/whisper-small.en" checkpoint.
 Reduce BATCH_SIZE, CHUNK_LENGTH_S, NUM_PROC to the minimum necessary to support your needs.

 `record.py`: hands-free recording from the microphone.
 It waits for a minimum threshold sound level of, -20dB, but you can edit the script and change that.
 It stops recording when audio drops below that level for a couple seconds.
 You can run it separately.
 It creates a file named `audio.mp3`.
 Or you can supply an output file name on the command line.